Camel Estuary Directory

 During the Industrial Revolution, the town realized its full potential as a port, with the exporting of the goods from the mining and fishing industries.
 Shipbuilding yards were also established.
 The Atlantic Coast Express ran directly from Waterloo to Padstow as the Cornish terminus of the Southern Railway.

 During the 20th Century the town went into decline, especially with the loss of the railway.
 But it has allowed a superb cycleway, with wonderful views, to be placed on the site of the old tracks, the Camel Trail.
-Bike hire is catered for here, at the beginning of the cycle trail.
+Trail Bike Hire is situated here, offering cycle hire at the beginning of the cycle trail.

 Padstow in the 21st Century